 - LCD screen that’s easy to read and all the figures and measurements are extremely crisp and clear.

-- Waterproof and fog resistant means this product won’t be effected if it rains.
+- Waterproof and fog-resistant means this product won’t be affected if it rains.

 - BIRDIE Technology gives off a little “chirp” noise when this product locks onto the flag.
 This ensures you won’t lock onto a far off object accidentally.